bencheee/BlackJack/README.md

 * *Score boxes* - Their purpose is to show sum of the drawn card values.
 Because of the game mechanic players score box gets updated in real time after every new card is drawn.
 Dealers score box shows only the value of the one visible card in dealer's container.
 If dealer gets a chance to play and to show the cards in the end of the round then this score box is updated with total sum of card values too.

-* *Bet-info box* - Shows total value of the bet in the round.
-It adds or deducts total value of the bet depending on player's actions and updates the value in real time.
-After the cards are dealt this value can not be changed until the end of the round (only exception is if player decides to play double game which will double the bet).

 * *Undo bet button* - It is enabled only after at least one bet is placed and before cards are dealt.
 By selecting in the last bet will be cancelled and credits will be returned to player.
 If all bets are cancelled button gets disabled again.

 * *Double button* - It is enabled only after initial cards are dealt.
 If player decides to choose other action at this stage (hit / stand / insurance) Double button gets disabled again until the end of the round.

-* *Insurance button* - It gets enabled only in situation when after initial dealing of cards dealer's visible card is Ace.
+* *Insurance button* - It gets enabled only in situation when after initial dealing of cards dealer's visible card is Ace or any card which has value of 10.
 If player decides to activate insurance button separate bet will be placed.
 Pop-up message will be shown informing the player of the outcome of insurance bet and game will continue.

-* *Message box* - It gets visible only when game needs to inform player about game outcome (win, loss, draw or insurance bet).
+* *Pop up message box* - It gets visible only when game needs to inform player about game outcome (win, loss, draw or insurance bet).
 Message box is shown in the same section on the screen where scores and double/insurance buttons are so when it gets activated it will automatically disable the latter.

 ##### Controls section

 This is where majority of player game choices takes place.
 It consists of Bank info which shows current amount of credits in the bank, chip buttons which are used to place bets and three game buttons (bet / hit / stand).

 * *Bank info* - Shows current amount of credits left for player to place as a bet.
 It gets updated in real time depending on player's bets and potential winnings.

+* *Bet-info* - Shows total value of the bet in the round.
+It adds or deducts total value of the bet depending on player's actions and updates the value in real time.
+After the cards are dealt this value can not be changed until the end of the round (only exception is if player decides to play double game which will double the bet or insurance game which will display separate bet in brackets).

 * *Chip buttons* - There are 5 chip buttons with different values and colors.
 By selecting any of them a bet of the assigned value in credits will be placed.
 If there is no enough credits left in the bank to place a bet of certain chip value this will disable the chip button.
 If the amount gets available again (for example by undoing the last bet) chip button gets activated.
 Once the bet is placed and initial cards are dealt all chip buttons get deactivated until the beginning of the new round.